Painful intelligence: What AI can tell us about human suffering: Metacognition and observing the nature of mind

-Buddhist meditative practice eventually leads to a class of advanced techniques based on \textit{meta-awareness}, that is, the quality of the consciousness or awareness present in such metacognition.
+Buddhist meditative practice eventually leads to a class of advanced techniques based on \textit{meta-awareness}, which designates the quality of the consciousness or awareness present in such metacognition.
 It is awareness of awareness; in other words, there is conscious recognition or perception of the fact that there is awareness.
-This may seem very complicated or even paradoxical, but in fact it is something that we are regularly engaged in, if only fleetingly.
+This may seem very complicated or even paradoxical, but in fact it is something that we regularly engage in, if only fleetingly.
 A typical example used in neuroscience is when you realize your mind is wandering and regain focus; that realization was on the level of meta-awareness.
 But there are many more interesting cases.\footnote{\citep{chin2010meta,schooler2011meta}.
 As in earlier chapters, the words consciousness and awareness are here used synonymously.
 The distinction between metacognition and meta-awareness is not always clear and there is overlap on how these terms are used.
-The key difference for me is, however, that meta-cognition can happen even in an unconscious agent, while meta-awareness, by definition, requires consciousness.}
+The key difference for me is, however, that meta-cognition can happen even in an unconscious agent such as a robot, while meta-awareness, by definition, requires consciousness.}

-Consider the following case: sensory meta-awareness.
+Consider the following case of sensory meta-awareness.
 If I ask you whether you see this book, you would reply in the affirmative.
 I can formulate the question in a more explicit way: Are you aware of the fact that you are consciously perceiving this book?
 You would probably still reply in the affirmative.
-It is almost the same question really, since in colloquial language if you ``see'' something it means that you see on a conscious level.
+It is almost the same question really, since in colloquial language, if you ``see'' something, that means that you see it on a conscious level.
 If you can consciously recognize that you are consciously perceiving this book, you must be aware of such conscious perception happening, and thus there is meta-awareness.
 So, you were fleetingly aware of the sensory awareness of the book; you moved to the metaconscious or meta-aware level for a few seconds.
 That shows that almost any kind of sensory awareness can be accompanied by meta-awareness, and it can be deliberately initiated.
 While this meta-awareness didn't last long, it is possible, as a meditative exercise, to stay on the level of meta-awareness for a longer period of time.\footnote{\citep[e.g.~p.~77-79,121-126]{SUT2}}